-David Thomas: Colouring Impermanence highlights the value of painting and the process of empathetic observation to contemporary creative practice.
+David Thomas: Colouring Impermanence highlighted the value of painting and the process of empathetic observation to contemporary creative practice.

 Implicit to David Thomas’ understanding of empathy is his sensitivity to touch: “Painting offers an opportunity to reflect on the complexity of our responses; emotional and conceptual; imaginative and tactile; via image and materiality in time.
-In the act of painting you feel; thought, touch and emotion are connected,” he explains.
+In the act of painting you feel; thought, touch and emotion are connected,” he explained.

-Works drawn from over four decades are presented together for the first time at Design Hub.
-The exhibition is intended as an exploration of the core values inherent within Thomas’ practice including colour, duration and time.
+Works drawn from over four decades were presented together for the first time at Design Hub.
+The exhibition was intended as an exploration of the core values inherent within Thomas’ practice including colour, duration and time.

-The experience for visitors is one of time as a subject in itself.
-“The works enable the viewer to understand the movement of meaning over time and to contemplate the transitory, unstable nature of being and perceiving” Thomas states.
+The experience for visitors was one of time as a subject in itself.
+“The works enable the viewer to understand the movement of meaning over time and to contemplate the transitory, unstable nature of being and perceiving” Thomas stated.

-The exhibition brings together two inter-connected yet distinctive spaces.
-Project Room 1 is a contemplative and experiential space with a series of works from Thomas’ archive as well as new works created directly in response to the Design Hub.
-Purpose-made, large-scale monochrome paintings operate as surface and offer illusionary depth; folding together real and pictorial space as well as time – the viewer sees themselves viewing.
+The exhibition brought together two inter-connected yet distinctive spaces.
+Project Room 1 was a contemplative and experiential space with a series of works from Thomas’ archive as well as new works created directly in response to the Design Hub.
+Purpose-made, large-scale monochrome paintings operated as surface and offered illusionary depth; folding together real and pictorial space as well as time – the viewer saw themselves viewing.

 Thomas uses colour in the form of the monochrome, placed in relation to other things to create an interval, a pause and a place of emptiness to stop and reflect.
-As he explains: “The monochrome is a tool for considering how we look, feel and construct our experience of the world.”
+As he explained: “The monochrome is a tool for considering how we look, feel and construct our experience of the world.”

-Positioned between the Project Rooms is the ‘mobile monochrome’ series Taking A Line For A Walk.
-The work brings together Thomas’ playful sense of humour together with a deep contemplation of mortality, transience and our passage through the what he describes as the “wonder of the everyday world.”
+Positioned between the Project Rooms was the ‘mobile monochrome’ series Taking A Line For A Walk.
+The work brought together Thomas’ playful sense of humour together with a deep contemplation of mortality, transience and our passage through the what he described as the “wonder of the everyday world.”

 Project Room 2 is conceived as a studio-like environment where works – from early figurative drawings through to contemporary paintings – are presented with works by peers alongside collaborative projects such as those with international collective Concrete Post.